 Sequencing

 Small (Ghildiyal et al., 2008; Seitz et al., 2008) and long RNA-seq (Zhang et al., 2012) and analysis (Li et al., 2009a) were as described.
 Reads that did not map to mouse genome mm9 were mapped to piRNA precursor transcripts to obtain splice junction-mapping small RNAs.
 Total small RNA libraries from different developmental stages and from mutants were normalized to the sum of all miRNA hairpin-mapping reads.
-Oxidized samples were calibrated to the corresponding total small RNA library via the abundance of shared, uniquely mapped piRNA species. piRNA expression data were analyzed with Cluster 3.0.
+Oxidized samples were calibrated to the corresponding total small RNA library via the abundance of shared, uniquely mapped piRNA species. piRNA expression data were grouped with Cluster 3.0.
 Differential gene expression was analyzed with DESeq R (Anders and Huber, 2010); ChIP-seq reads were aligned to the genome using Bowtie version 0.12.7 (Langmead et al., 2009) and peaks identified using MACS (Zhang et al., 2008).

 ACCESSION NUMBERS